mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 For example, the `PasswordLoginCredentials` object has `type = 0` (which is `AuthenticationType.Password`).
 This tells the `LoginStrategyService` to use the `PasswordLoginStrategy` for the login process.

-Here is what all of this looks like so far:

-[INSERT IMAGE]

 <br>

 ## The `logIn()` and `startLogin()` Methods